Conflict Avoidance in Social Navigation -- a Survey: Taxonomy

 \item [Communication] \emph{None (N) / Indirect (I) / Direct (D)}.
-This attribute refers to communication that is conveyed by the robot, and not to communication that is conveyed by the other agents. \emph{None} means that the robot is not doing anything specifically to convey its navigational goal. \emph{Indirect} communication refers to situations where the robot uses whatever mechanisms it already possesses to signal its intentions, such as legibility~\citep{dragan2013legibility} and stigmergy~\citep{bonabeau1999swarm}. \emph{Direct} communication means that there is some mechanism that was added to the robot to allow communication.
+This attribute refers to communication that is conveyed by the robot, and not to communication that is conveyed by the other agents. \emph{None} means that the robot is not doing anything specifically to convey its navigational goal. \emph{Indirect} communication refers to situations where the robot uses whatever mechanisms it already possesses to signal its intentions, such as legibility~\citep{dragan2013legibility}$^{R1}$ and stigmergy~\citep{bonabeau1999swarm}$^{R2}$. \emph{Direct} communication means that there is some mechanism that is added to the robot to allow communication.
 See Figure \ref{fig:direct_com} for examples.

-\item [Experiment Type] \emph{Simulation (Sim) / Robot-Only (R) / Human Experiment (HE) / Survey (Sur)}.
-Many researchers run experiments in \emph{Simulation} as part of their empirical evaluation, either as the only type of evaluation or in addition to real-world experiments. \emph{Robot-Only} experiments are defined as experiments in the real world that do not involve people. \emph{Human Experiments} are real world experiments which include people; often accompanied by post-interaction \emph{Surveys}.
-When a paper reports on more than one type of experiment, we include the details of one experiment, ordered in this prioritized order: Human experiment, robot-only, simulation.
-The exception for this policy is for surveys, which usually accompany additional experiments, and hence are mentioned together with another experiment type.
+\item [Experiment Type] \emph{Simulation (Sim) / Laboratory (Lab) / In the Wild (ItW) / Survey (Sur)}.
+Many researchers run experiments in \emph{Simulation} as part of their evaluation, either as the only type of evaluation or in addition to real-world experiments. \emph{Laboratory} experiments are defined as experiments in the real world in a controlled environment such as a laboratory or using a scripted scenario. \emph{In the Wild} are real world experiments in an unstructured environment or with no predefined script for the pedestrians.
+All of these types of experiments can be accompanied by post-interaction \emph{Surveys}.
+When a paper reports on more than one type of experiment, we include the details of one experiment, ordered in this prioritized order: In the Wild, Laboratory, Simulation, Survey (when more than one methodology used).
+There are two exceptions to this policy: the first exception regards surveys, which are often used as an additional metric for an experiment in the wild or in the laboratory.
+Thus, if an experiment is accompanied by a survey, the survey is also mentioned.
+The second exception regards papers that report two or more experiment types, where one of them is a small-scale in the wild experiment that does not report significant results.
+In such cases, we report the paper according to the experiment with reported results, but add a superscript $+$ symbol next to it to indicate that the paper also includes an in the wild experiment (e.g. Lab$^+$).